The Emperor's New Metaphysics

 I see this sort of thing happen all the time in the metaphysical literature, and it’s weirdly unsettling from a modern scientific perspective.
 A good analogy would be like watching two alchemists argue over the best way to turn lead into gold.
 Not only are they both utterly incapable of producing tangible results, but they often get angrily defensive over the very idea.
 Then there's the technical jargon they use to hold their debates, which usually comes off as hopelessly antiquated.
 They’ll spend hours babbling about esoteric nonsense like the tria prima, the first matter, and the proper levels of citrinitas in some reaction.
 Meanwhile the periodic table of elements is conspicuously absent from the conversation, and anyone who even mentions words like radioactivity or atomic theory will be openly scorned for their insolence.
 Worse still, they have no idea that modern science has actually figured this stuff out pretty darn well, in that scientists have already demonstrated a real transmutation of mercury into gold [33].
 They just repeat the same tired arguments with each other for centuries on end, never producing a single atom of actual gold, all while the real science continues on in the background making further discoveries.

 Another huge problem with metaphysics is the way in which practitioners routinely operate through a strictly a-priori methodology.
 It’s a gigantic red flag that once again speaks volumes about the sheer incompetence (if not outright fraud) of the entire field.
 It is simply not possible to generate original facts about objective reality through the power of pure thought.
-Yet when it comes to metaphysics, this is apparently just par for the course.
+Yet when it comes to metaphysics, this is apparently a feature, rather than a bug.
 We’re literally talking about a scenario in which philosophers claim to produce hard facts about mind-independent reality using naught but the power of their own minds.
 It’s practically a contradiction in terms, and it demonstrably doesn’t work.
 Never in the 2000-year history of metaphysics has such a methodology been successful at settling a single debate or revealing a single matter of objective fact.

 This is actually one of the most widely vocalized criticisms against metaphysics, in that practitioners honestly don’t seem to grasp the difference between language and reality.
 It’s a little thing called the analytic/synthetic distinction, and you can’t just pretend it doesn’t exist.
 When a philosopher sits lazily from the comfort of an armchair and thinks really hard about things, they are not going to magically generate reliable information about the universe.
 At best, they can only ever analyze the interplay between ideas as expressed within a given set of propositional models.
 That’s fine, and there’s a perfectly valid place for that stuff in modern philosophy.
-Nevertheless, countless hack philosophers routinely insist that metaphysics is a study of the world beyond language and perception.
+For metaphysics, however, that's just not good enough, and so countless hack philosophers will still insist that metaphysics is a study of the world beyond language and perception.
 We're talking about a realm where the rules of inquiry are governed specifically by the empirical methods of science, and metaphysicians have explicitly rejected those methods as a matter of principle.
 It's a tacit admission that metaphysics is not a reliable source of real-world understanding, but instead operates solely on baseless speculation.

 This is profoundly basic doctrine for any serious student of epistemology, and scientists have been happily operating under such rules for hundreds of years.
 In contrast, most metaphysicians seem either unable or unwilling to wrap their heads around it.
 They tend to be obnoxiously pompous about it, too, like you’re some of moron for even bringing it up.
-They routinely dismiss it outright as the ignorant rantings of a dirty "logical positivist," and they will even boldly declare that philosophers thankfully debunked that whole "scientism" nonsense decades ago.
+They routinely dismiss it outright as the ignorant rantings of a dirty "logical positivist," and it is especially common to hear the derisive label of "scientism" when rejecting such concerns.

 There's a deep anti-empirical bias that permeates the metaphysical literature, and it's hard to ignore the blatant hypocrisy that it represents.
 Philosophers of metaphysics often go out of their way to present a strict neutrality in their own textbooks, no matter how crazy the subject matter appears to be [34,35,36].
-Entire book chapters are then devoted to wholly discredited nonsense like immaterial souls, inter-dimensional abstract realms, and the biological properties of angels.
-Philosophers consistently act as if this is all perfectly sensible stuff, just so that students can "decide for themselves" what they want to believe.
+For example, entire book chapters may be devoted to wholly discredited nonsense like immaterial souls, inter-dimensional abstract realms, and the biological properties of angels.
+Philosophers will routinely behave as if this is all perfectly sensible stuff, just so that students can "decide for themselves" what they want to believe without any external bias.
 But then, the moment anyone dares to mention science with its dreaded empiricism, and metaphysicians are suddenly tripping over themselves to explain just how wrong you are [37,38,39].

 It is difficult to take metaphysics seriously when so many of its best practitioners are so inexcusably unprofessional.
 Contrary to popular opinion, the legacy of logical positivism is very much alive and well.
 The analytic/synthetic distinction is easily one the most widely accepted doctrines in the history of modern philosophy [40], and the principle of verification is practically a cornerstone of modern physics.
 Science itself is the de facto standard of justification for all synthetic propositions, and people who reject science are almost universally engaged in some manner or fraud.
 So when metaphysicians try to pretend as if such principles are little more than archaic relics of a bygone age, I can't help but wonder.
 Does metaphysics even care about the truth?
 Or is it nothing but a glorified haven for self-indulgent naval gazing?

-Finally, we have the very claim itself: the idea that “meta” in metaphysics indicates field of study that extends above and beyond the reach of regular physics.
+Finally, we need to explore the very claim itself: the idea that “meta” in metaphysics indicates field of study that extends above and beyond the reach of regular physics.
 To be perfectly blunt, this claim is categorically false, and it represents a profound ignorance about the origin of metaphysics as a concept [41].
-The word traces back to the original writings of Aristotle, which were basically a bunch of disorganized lecture notes without any descriptive titles.
-Ancient scribes then had to copy and re-copy the manuscripts over many centuries, and they happily took it upon themselves to organize content along the way.
-For example, one of Aristotle’s volumes just so happened to talk at length about the natural world, and so editors simply called it exactly that: The Physics, after the ancient Greek word phusis (φύσις) meaning “nature.”
+The word traces back to the original writings of Aristotle, which were basically just a bunch of disorganized lecture notes.
+Ancient scribes then had to copy and re-copy those manuscripts over many centuries, and they happily took it upon themselves to organize content along the way.
+For example, one of Aristotle’s volumes just so happens to talk at length about the natural world, and so editors simply called it exactly that: The Physics, after the ancient Greek word phusis (φύσις) meaning “nature.”
 Aristotle then continued to write even more stuff after his Physics, and ancient scribes again called it exactly that: Ta Meta Ta Fysica [τὰ μετὰ τὰ φυσικά], which roughly translates into “the ones after the Physics.”
 Over time, this title was eventually simplified to just The Metaphysics, and the name stuck.

 So no, the prefix “meta” does not mean beyond the physics, and it never has.
 It means after the physics.
 As in, literally, whatever random collection of assorted philosophical crap that Aristotle happened to feel like writing about after he wrote his Physics.
 Since that just so happens to include a bunch of weird statements about the sciences of First Philosophy and Being as Being, such phrases have historically been associated with the study of metaphysics.